Penitential: Commutation

 The Penitential of Cummean counselled a priest to take into consideration in imposing a penance, the penitent's strengths and weaknesses.
 Those who could not fast were obliged instead to recite daily a certain number of psalms, to give alms, or perform some other penitential exercise as determined by the confessor.

 Some penances could be commuted through payments or substitutions.
 While the sanctions in early penitentials, such as that of Gildas, were primarily acts of mortification or in some cases excommunication, the inclusion of fines in later compilations derive from secular law, and indicate a church becoming assimilated into the larger society.
 The connection with the principles embodied in law codes, which were largely composed of schedules of wergeld or compensation, are evident.
 "Recidivism was always possible, and the commutation of sentence by payment of cash perpetuated the notion that salvation could be bought".

 Commutations and the intersection of ecclesiastical penance with secular law both differed from locality to locality.
 Nor were commutations restricted to financial payments: extreme fasts and recitation of large numbers of psalms could also commute penances; the system of commutation did not reinforce commonplace connections between poverty and sinfulness, even though it favoured people of means and education over those without such advantages.
 But the idea that whole communities, from top to bottom, richest to poorest, submitted to the same form of ecclesiastical discipline is itself misleading.
 For example, meat was a rarity in the diet of the poor, with or without the imposition of ecclesiastical fasts.
 In addition, the system of public penance was not replaced by private penance; the penitentials themselves refer to public penitential ceremonies.

 Opposition

-The Council of Paris of 829 condemned the penitentials and ordered all of them to be burnt.
+The provincial Council of Paris of 829 condemned the penitentials and ordered all of them to be burnt, for containing errors and arbitrary penances.
 In practice, a penitential remained one of the few books that a country priest might have possessed.
 Some argue that the last penitential was composed by Alain de Lille, in 1180.
 The objections of the Council of Paris concerned penitentials of uncertain authorship or origin.
 Penitentials continued to be written, edited, adapted, and, in England, translated into the vernacular.
 They served an important role in the education of priests as well as in the disciplinary and devotional practices of the laity.
 Penitentials did not go out of existence in the late twelfth century.
 Robert of Flamborough wrote his Liber Poenitentialis in 1208.

+As the canon law was codified in the second millennium, a form with a different basis and emphasis, the confessors' manual (or handbook), was developed.